Montefiore plans affiliation with 3 New York hospitals

 Garnet is based in Middletown, N.Y., about 60 miles northwest of New York City.
 Garnet operates three hospitals with a total of 552 beds, along with clinics and outpatient facilities.
 The system serves 500,000 residents in Orange, Sullivan and Ulster Counties.

-Jonathan Schiller, president and CEO of Garnet Health, said merging with Montefiore would lead to better healthcare services and “reflects our continued commitment to ensuring the long-term strength and sustainability of healthcare in our region.”
+Jonathan Schiller, president and CEO of Garnet Health, said an affiliation with Montefiore would lead to better healthcare services and “reflects our continued commitment to ensuring the long-term strength and sustainability of healthcare in our region.”

 “Joining Montefiore Health System will enable us to bring expanded resources and clinical capabilities to our patients while preserving the community-focused care that has defined Garnet Health for generations,” Schiller said in a statement.